Skin and Tissue Assessment

 Implementation considerations

-skin and soft tissues underneath medical devices (see the Device Related Pressure Injuries section,
+2. Skin and soft tissues underneath medical devices (see Device Related Pressure Injuries),

-skin and soft tissues underneath prophylactic dressings (see the Preventive Skin Care section), and
+3. Skin and soft tissues underneath prophylactic dressings (see Preventive Skin Care), and

 Supplemental inspection of skin during repositioning